-For heating an unfinished basement, the first priority is insulation.
-If you have cold floors insulating the basement ceiling will help the most.
-Once insulated, heating an unfinished basement will warm your whole home.
-Otherwise it’s not worth the money.
-Try putting rugs on the ground floor instead.
+You should heat your unfinished basement.
+If you have cold floors, then insulating the basement ceiling will help the most.
+Once insulated, heating an unfinished basement will help warm your whole home.
+Try putting rugs to help insulate against the cold basement.

 Some people may think “it’s okay, I’ll just get a bigger heater instead of insulating!” –

 I know insulation is more work than ordering a product from Amazon, but it’s so worth it.
 Heating a drafty uninsulated basement is the same as burning money for warmth!

 Why Is My Basement So Cold?

 As a tunnel engineer by trade, I’m very familiar with the ground.
 When it comes to basements, the key thing to note is that temperature is constant when below the ground.
 While the ground surface might be 90F in summer and 40F in winter, this variation stops once you’re just a little bit underground.
 In most areas, the underground temperature is probably around 55F (13C) all year round.